 - Value for money & eco credentials.
 Considered the value relative to the above, including warranty and RRP and as well as eco credentials such as type of material and, if plastic, whether virgin or recycled.

-For more, take a look at how we review.
+For more information in our testing process, take a look at how we review.

-This product roundup was last updated in June 2022.
+This Review roundup was last updated in September 2022.
 We apologise if anything has changed in price or availability.